knitli/knitli-site/cmgf2pwpd000602i69k2m66di.md

 | True              | False           | exactly 1 (required)       | function name |
 | True              | True            | 1 or more (required list)  | case statements |

 This table should be in the tree-sitter docs.
-It's not.[^3] We figured it out empirically and built it into our design.
+It's not.[^3] I figured it out empirically and built it into the design.

 ## Translation Guide for Tree-sitter Veterans